Why Does My Dog Sleep On My Pillow With Me? – Adorable!

 The Cuddle Bug

-This dog sleeps on its stomach and paws, having a head tucked between its front legs with the rest of the body stretched out in the bed.
-This is a sign that you have a cuddle bug who may just need some love.
+This dog sleeps on its stomach and paws, with a head tucked between its front legs and the rest of the body stretched out in the bed.
+This is a sign that you have a cuddle bug who may need some love.

 The Superman